 Download EWG's Healthy Living AppClose

 Sunscreens made with the minerals zinc oxide and titanium dioxide generally score well in EWG’s ratings, because they provide strong sun protection with few health concerns and don’t break down in the sun.
 Years ago, mineral sunscreens were famously white and chalky – and therefore less appealing for everyday use.
-To create sunscreens that are both useable and effective, manufacturers often use nanosize versions of these minerals – materials measured in nanometers, or billionths of a meter – to increase clarity and SPF.
+To create sunscreens that are both usable and effective, manufacturers often use nanosize versions of these minerals – materials measured in nanometers, or billionths of a meter – to increase clarity and SPF

 A number of companies sell products advertised as containing non-nano titanium dioxide and zinc oxide.
 These claims are generally misleading.
 Although particle sizes vary among manufacturers, nearly all would be considered nanomaterials under a broad definition of the term, including the one proposed in 2011 by the Food and Drug Administration (FDA 2011b).